+Troy University Library

-The Troy University Libraries hold a wide variety of resources in multiple formats, including print, multimedia (CD, DVD, video, audio cassettes, microfilm, and microfiche) as well as electronic linkages both on the library network and on the Internet to libraries and information sources worldwide.
+wide variety of resources in multiple formats, including print, multimedia (CD, DVD, video, audio cassettes, microfilm, and microfiche) as well as electronic linkages both on the library network and on the Internet to libraries and information sources worldwide.
 These resources allow the Library staff to ensure that students and faculty have access to the information they need to fulfill their educational and research goals.
 Students should contact their local Troy University office for additional library information.